Ikea smart plugs coming in October, report says

 The company has confirmed to Norwegian consumer tech site Tek.no that it will launch smart plugs in October.
 This comes on the heels of an earlier report from Swedish site Teknikveckan.
 The Swedish tech blog was tipped off by sources with apparent access to Ikea's inventory system.

-A typical smart plug links to your wireless home network and lets you control devices you connect to the plug from your phone via the internet.
-Smart plugs are a super easy way to smarten up your home.
+A typical smart plug links to your wireless home network and lets you control devices that are connected to the plug using your phone via the internet.
+Smart plugs are a super-easy way to smarten up your home.

 Ikea also told Tek.no its smart plugs will appear under the company's existing Tradfri product family.
 That means they'll likely share the same support for Alexa, Apple HomeKit and Google Assistant.